 Osteoinduction – acceleration of new bone formation by chemical

 Osteoconduction – provision of a scaffold for the growth of new bone

 Autografts – to graft specific area, bone from one area of the patient’s body is transplanted to another.

 Bone harvest from the hip or mouth of the patient will be grafted onto the patient’s jawbone.
 Since, compatibility of the jaw and the harvested bone is high, this makes this technique most successful.
 So far, it is the best grafting technique.

 Allografts are taken from the bone bank.
 Such bone goes through various sterilization processes to ensure that it is safe as a graft.
 Then, the donor bone will eventually convert to a natural bone whilst building the jaw bone.

 Xenografts are harvested from animals.
 It acts as a “filler” which in time your body will replace with natural bone.
-After this replacement process is complete, dental implants will support the teeth.
+After this replacement process is complete, Oral Surgery and Dental Implants will support the teeth.

 Alloplastic grafts insert synthetic materials made by man.
 Most often inserted is a form of calcium phosphate.
 It may be “resorbable” or “non-resorbable”.

 Tips for after bone grafting procedure

 After a bone grafting procedure patients will feel swelling.
 It usually lasts for 24-48 hours after the surgery.
 The Oral Dental Care Professionals and surgeon may suggest pain relief medications, to minimize the pain.
 During that time, do not use a straw, drink from a glass.
 The sucking motion can cause more bleeding by dislodging the blood clot.
 You may eat anything soft by chewing away from the surgical site.
 Drink at least 5-6 glasses of water per day.